- Grant Total: $15,994,000

 - Completed: June 30, 2010

 In 2007, MCC’s Board of Directors selected the Kyrgyz Republic for a threshold program.
-When originally selected as eligible for a threshold program, the Kyrgyz Republic did not meet MCC selection criteria in the Ruling Justly category, including not passing MCC selection indicators measuring Control of Corruption, Governance Effectiveness, Rule of Law, and Voice and Accountability.
+When originally selected as eligible for a threshold program, the Kyrgyz Republic did not meet MCC criteria for compact eligibility in the Ruling Justly category.
+The country did not pass MCC selection indicators measuring Control of Corruption, Governance Effectiveness, Rule of Law, and Voice and Accountability.

-As a result of its threshold program, the Government of the Kyrgyz Republic was able to develop the capacity to fight corruption and improve the rule of law through judicial, criminal justice, and law enforcement reforms.
+As a result of its threshold program, the Government of the Kyrgyz Republic developed the capacity to fight corruption and improve the rule of law through judicial, criminal justice, and law enforcement reforms.

-The threshold program achieved a number of important milestones in advancing judicial and criminal justice reforms in the country through three components.
-A judicial reform activity saw the drafting of new laws concerning judicial selection and dismissal, and the trained the judiciary to prepare and transparently submit its budget directly to Parliament.
-A Court Information Management System was also installed in 28 courts to track cases, facilitating greater access to court decisions by judges and greater transparency in case assignments.
+The threshold program achieved a number of important milestones in advancing judicial and criminal justice reforms in the country.
+A judicial reform activity saw the drafting of new laws concerning judicial selection and dismissal, and trained the judiciary to prepare and transparently submit its budget to Parliament.
+A Court Information Management System was also installed in 28 courts to track cases, facilitating greater access to court decisions by judges and transparency in case assignments.

 A law enforcement improvement activity supported the development of a new police officer applicant process, including an independently monitored pre-screening exam for new recruits.
 The activity also supported new procedures for vetting current officers and adopting merit-based promotion policies.

-A criminal justice reform activity created a new comprehensive core curriculum for the Prosecutor Training Center with modules covering internships, illegal drugs, human trafficking, tax evasion/money laundering and jury trials, and prosecutorial training.
-The curriculum was delivered to at least 505 prosecutors in the country and a Training of Trainers program.
+A criminal justice reform activity created a new comprehensive core curriculum for the Prosecutor Training Center with modules covering internships, prosecutorial training, illegal drugs, human trafficking, tax evasion and money laundering in jury trials.
+The curriculum was delivered to at least 505 prosecutors and a Training of Trainers program.
 Revisions to the Criminal Procedure Code were also drafted for compliance with the United Nations International Covenant on Civil and Political Rights.

 Kyrgyz Republic Threshold Program Implementation

-The Kyrgyz Republic Threshold Program agreement was signed by the Government of the Kyrgyz Republic and the United States Agency for International Development (USAID), which was responsible for implementing the program on MCC’s behalf, in 2008.
+The threshold program agreement was signed in 2008 by the Government of the Kyrgyz Republic and the United States Agency for International Development (USAID), which was responsible for implementing the program on MCC’s behalf.
 The program concluded in June of 2010.
 As the program administrator, USAID and the Ministry of Internal Affairs had primary responsibility for achieving targets and worked through a number of implementing partners throughout the threshold program.

 Reduce corruption in law enforcement.